chronic-illness-data-analysis/beautiful-jekyll/result.md

 # Data Insight
 ![Insight](/img/data/common_by_family.jpg){:class="img-responsive"}
-For all the conditions present the data, the above figure represents the count of the conditional families present in the data.
-The families were obtained from another data source??? and we combined the two datasets to categorize the conditions by families.
+For all the conditions present in the data, the above figure represents the count of the conditional families.
+The families were obtained from another data source(additional flaredown dataset) and we combined the two datasets to categorize the conditions by families.
 We found that among all chronic illnesses Neural conditions are the ones experienced mostly by the users.

 ![Insight](/img/data/weather_sev_corr.jpeg){:class="img-responsive"}
 Analysing the weather tags in the data we found another interesting insight as reflected in the figure above.
 The weather stability has an impact on severity conditions and in general we observe that the average severity of all conditions is pretty low when the weather conditions are stable.